-Aerial Lifts Are Built for Stability and Holding Weight
+1. Aerial Lifts Are Built for Stability and Holding Weight

 Aerial lifts are made from metal or reinforced fiberglass and feature a sturdy base that carries the weight of the extendable boom arm or platform with strength and durability.
 Workers do not depend on their own positioning skills to ensure the safety of an aerial lift, nor can their weight alone risk the stability of the lift.

-Aerial Lifts Are More Mobile Than Ladders
+2. Aerial Lifts Offer Greater Mobility Than Ladders

-Aerial Lifts Can Accommodate Fall Protection Equipment
+3. Aerial Lifts Can Accommodate Fall Protection Equipment

 With aerial lifts, body harnesses and lanyards are required and are easily attached to access points on the lift platform to prevent workers from falling and significantly reduce the number of injuries and fatalities on worksites.

-Aerial Lifts Provide More Flexibility Than Ladders
+4. Aerial Lifts Provide Are More Flexible Than Ladders